 It is possible to have a company struck off the register either voluntarily or compulsorily.
-Although this article focuses on compulsory strike off, we will also consider voluntary strike off (see below).
+Whilst this article focuses on compulsory strike off, we will also consider and discuss voluntary strike off for comparative purposes.

-What is the difference between compulsory strike off and voluntary strike off?
+What is the difference between voluntary strike off and compulsory strike off?

 Voluntary strike off

-A company which is no longer trading can apply to the register to be struck off and dissolved, under section 1003 of the Companies Act 2006.
+A company that is no longer trading can apply to Companies House to be struck off and dissolved, under section 1003 of the Companies Act 2006.
 Reasons for doing so may include:

 - Directors want to retire and there is no one else to take over

-- Company is a subsidiary which is no longer required
+- The company is a subsidiary that is no longer required

 - The business concept failed